The Last Supper (1995 film): Plot

 After ten murders, misgivings begin to surface within the group as a few grow indecisive regarding the justification of their actions.
 Infighting and guilt compel them to spare a teenage opponent of mandatory sex education, despite the protests of Luke and Pete.

 Sheriff Alice Stanley, investigating the whereabouts of missing girl Jenny Tyler, comes upon the group.
 By coincidence, the main suspect in the case is Zack, their first victim, who was also a convicted sex offender.
-The sheriff grows suspicious of the students’ behavior, questioning Pete, Marc and Paulie at their home.
-Finding Stanley trespassing in their back yard, Luke – increasingly unhinged – kills Stanley, unbeknownst to the rest.
+The sheriff grows suspicious of the students’ behavior, questioning Pete, Marc, and Paulie at their home.
+Finding Stanley trespassing in their backyard, Luke – increasingly unhinged – kills Stanley, unbeknownst to the rest.

 During a school break, Luke and Pete meet famous conservative pundit Norman Arbuthnot, a regular on TV news and talk shows, and invite him to dinner.
-During dinner, Norman stymies them with his moderate and persuasive arguments, all of which the usually argumentative group have difficulty debunking.
+During dinner, Norman stymies them with his moderate and persuasive arguments, all of which the usually argumentative group has difficulty debunking.
 He even admits that he says more radically conservative things mostly for attention.

 The frustrated students all excuse themselves to the kitchen to determine Norman's fate.
 Before excusing himself, Jude warns Norman that the wine in the blue bottle has gone bad.
 In the kitchen, after a brief discussion, only Luke still wishes to kill Norman, calling him Hitler.
 After a tense altercation, Luke is dissuaded and breaks down into tears.

 Meanwhile, Norman examines the home and pieces together their murderous activities.
 When they return to the table, Norman presents them with glasses of wine and offers them a toast but does not drink himself, with the excuse that he has to fly his private plane.
 He puffs on a huge cigar and says, "Don't worry, I didn't pour any of the bad wine."

 A closing shot of a painting portrays all five students collapsed on the floor, with Norman standing next to the blue bottle and smoking his cigar.
 The film ends with audio of Norman speculating about his possible presidential bid to a cheering crowd, pledging to do the people's will.

 Cast

 Production

-The character of Norman Arbuthnot was loosely based on real-life pundit Rush Limbaugh.
+The character of Norman Arbuthnot was loosely based on a real-life pundit Rush Limbaugh.
 Beau Bridges was originally asked to play the role, but turned it down.
 Ron Perlman was so enthusiastic after reading the script that he threatened to break his friendship with director Stacy Title if he did not get the role.
-One of the producers has a cameo as the man getting his book signed by Arbuthnot.
+In the movie, one of the producers has a cameo as the man getting his book signed by Arbuthnot.
 The screenplay's author, Dan Rosen, also had a small role as Deputy Hartford.

-Director Stacy Title is the sister of co-star Jason Alexander's wife, Dena E. Title, and is married to the actor playing Marc, Jonathan Penner.
+Finally, a very young Elisabeth Moss stars as Jenny Tyler on the missing person's posters.